 Graduation Packets must be submitted by all Arts, Sciences and Engineering students during their senior year to ensure that all degree requirements have been fulfilled.
 Our office will be sending out very important information pertaining to graduation deadlines and requirements beginning in September.
 We know that senior year is a very busy time; please be sure that you’re monitoring your Tufts email account to stay apprised of this information.
 In order to avoid last-minute complications, we recommend reviewing the following areas to make sure you're on track:

-- Make sure you will have the minimum number of credits needed for graduation: 34.0 credits for Liberal Arts students, 38.0 credits for Engineering students, or 36.0 credits for the general engineering degree.
+- Make sure you will have the minimum number of credits needed for graduation.
+For students matriculating in Fall 2018 and beyond, you will need 120 SHUs for Liberal Arts BA/BS students and 120 SHUs for Liberal Arts BFA students.
+Engineering students’ degrees require a variable number of SHUs, depending on degree program.
 This total number of completed credits is listed at the end of your unofficial transcript under “Earned.”

 - Check your unofficial transcript on SIS to be sure all transfer credits, pre-matriculation credits (AP/IB/SAT/SAT II), and study abroad courses are listed.

 - Check your unofficial transcript for any Incompletes or NG’s that need to be resolved.
 Your transcript is frozen after graduation so any grade changes need to be processed before Commencement.

 - Please be sure that you will have completed the 8 full-time semesters in residence needed for graduation; transfer students are required to complete 4 semesters.
 This is a separate requirement beyond the number of credits required.